JetBrains/teamcity-documentation/topics/perforce.md

 ## Logging

-All Perforce plugin operations are logged into __teamcity\-vcs.log__ files with category __jetbrains.buildServer.VCS.P4__ (on an agent or on a server, depending on the operation context).
+All Perforce plugin operations are logged into `teamcity-vcs.log` files with category `jetbrains.buildServer.VCS.P4` (on an agent or on a server, depending on the operation context).
 The detailed logging can be enabled with [TeamCity Server Logs](teamcity-server-logs.md).
+{product="tc"}

+All Perforce plugin operations are logged into `teamcity-vcs.log` files with category `jetbrains.buildServer.VCS.P4` (on an agent or on a server, depending on the operation context).
+{product="tcc"}

 ## Perforce Workspace Handling in TeamCity